MohammadAtabaki/Log-Anomaly-Detection/README.md

 This project performs structured analysis on JSON-based SQL Server logs to extract meaningful patterns, performance metrics, anomalies, and clusters using Python.

+This project is a **modular log anomaly detection pipeline** for analyzing structured and semi-structured system logs.
+It combines **feature engineering, clustering, and anomaly detection techniques** (such as Isolation Forest and DBSCAN) to identify unusual patterns in event traces.

+It was developed during my internship at **eResult** as a proof-of-concept for a **scalable, explainable, and data-driven workflow** in log analysis.
+The system is designed to be **local-first, transparent, and easily extendable** to new log formats and anomaly detection methods.

 ---

 ## 📁 Project Structure